samhedin/rustdoc-to-org/README.md

 ## Installation

-Installation is somewhat annoying at the moment, in the future I would like to make it easier.
+Installation is somewhat annoying at the moment.
 However, most of these should not be too painful to setup.

 ### Prequisites